Board & Executive

 Don has a passion for alleviating the suffering of impoverished communities was ignited during a visit to West Timor some 25 years ago.
 Beginning his career as an agricultural scientist, he went on to spend 17 years in SE Indonesia working on a range of capacity building projects and was instrumental in developing an integrated rice-based cropping system based on permanent raised beds.
 Don’s cross-cultural skills and commitment to helping the marginalised has enabled him to have a role in facilitating initiatives at a village, regional and national level.
 Don’s extensive interest in the impact of traditional belief systems on community development has led to the publication of reviewed papers in numerous international agricultural journals, as well as village farmer guides in Bahasa.
 His book Ethnoagricultural Development: building on the strengths of indigenous beliefs and practices was published in 2001.
 Don’s international experience includes his appointment as Australian Consul in West Timor.
 In recent years, Don has managed a range of community uplift initiatives in developing countries around the world.
 Don has, since 2006, been the CEO of World Relief Australia and lives in Ipswich, Queensland.

 Fred Chilton is a solicitor based in Sydney.
-After 29 years as a partner at the large regional law firm, Allens Arthur Robinson, in 2010 he joined the small Sydney firm of Emil Ford & Co where he continues to have a broad corporate and commercial practice.
+After 29 years as a partner at the large regional law firm, Allens Arthur Robinson, after which he spent eight years at law firm Emil Ford & Co and now at Toomey Pegg where he continues to have a broad corporate and commercial law practice.
 Fred has assisted in the establishment of a number of not-for-profit organisations including Worldwide Orphans Australia, Christian Surfers International, Centre for Public Christianity, HART Australasia and Cape York Digital Network (CYDN).
 Aside from his role as Chairman of the Bush Church Aid Society, Fred is a Director of CYDN and serves on the Northern Region Council and other church and parish bodies.

 Carl Ginger’s academic background is in Civil Engineering and Business Administration.
 He currently holds a senior position in local government and lives in regional New South Wales.
 Carl is widely experienced in development having been involved in capacity building and community infrastructure development projects in Indonesia, Laos, The Philippines, Russia, South Africa, Mauritius, Timor Leste and Trinidad.
 Funding for these projects has been secured through the World Bank, UNDP and AusAID.
 The community development projects include water supply, sanitation, schools, education, housing, medical infrastructure, adult literacy, micro enterprise development, environmental and capacity building and these have been undertaken in India, Nepal, Bangladesh, Solomon Islands, Vanuatu, Fiji, Zambia and Sri Lanka.